-A bandwidth inflation [25, 27, 57] attack exploits the fact that clients choose Tor relays proportional to the bandwidth advertised in the consensus.
-This provides malicious relays an incentive to artificially inflate their bandwidths to attract more clients [27].
-Bandwidth inflation has been one of the key enablers in low resource attacks [25].
+A bandwidth inflation [31], [34], [67] attack exploits the fact that clients choose Tor relays proportional to the bandwidth advertised in the consensus.
+This provides malicious relays an incentive to artificially inflate their bandwidths to attract more clients [34].
+Bandwidth inflation has been one of the key enablers in low resource attacks [31].
 When a relay is first introduced in the network, it reports its bandwidth to the directory servers, allowing the relay to falsely report its bandwidth.
 To prevent the relays from cheating, directory servers scan for the relay's bandwidth.
-However, the bandwidth probing incurs pure overhead.
-It can also be evaded by throttling other streams to make scanners misjudge [27] the bandwidth of relays.
-Leveraging this, Biryukov et al. [27] inflated the bandwidth report more than 10 times.
+However, the bandwidth probing incurs pure overhead to create a new circuit for the scanning, download the file from particular hosts, and measure the bandwidth.
+It can also be evaded by throttling other streams to make scanners misjudge [34] the bandwidth of relays.
+Leveraging this, Biryukov et al. [34] inflated the bandwidth report more than 10 times.
 SGX-Tor simplifies bandwidth reports because of the enhanced trust model.
 A relay just needs to report the sum of bandwidth that it uses to serve Tor traffic.
 Because it can be trusted, we do not need an external bandwidth scanner.
 Note SGX-Tor also defeats replay attacks that might be mounted by an untrusted OS (e.g., duplicate messages) by generating a nonce and keeping it within the enclave during the TLS connection between the relay and directory server.

-Controlling hidden service directories [27]: Tor relays that have an HSDir flag set serve as hidden service directories by forming a distributed hash table to which hidden services publish their descriptors.
+Controlling Hidden Service Directories [34]: Tor relays that have an HSDir flag set serve as hidden service directories by forming a distributed hash table to which hidden services publish their descriptors.
 To use a hidden service, clients must fetch the hidden service descriptor that contains the descriptor ID, the list of introduction points, and the hidden service's public key.
-Biryukov et al. [27] demonstrated an attack in which the attacker can control access to any hidden services.
+Biryukov et al. [34] demonstrated an attack in which the attacker can control access to any hidden services.
 First, malicious relays become hidden service directories for the target hidden services.
 This amounts to generating a public key that falls into an interval in which the hidden service descriptor ID belongs.
-After this, malicious hidden service directories can see the requests for the target hidden service descriptors, which they can drop to deny the service.
+After this, malicious hidden service descriptors, which they can drop to deny the service.
 SGX-Tor prevents this because 1) untrusted components in the relay do not see the descriptor; and 2) relay behaviors cannot be altered.